Scientific Program Agenda

 Alexander Opitz, PhD - Four dimensions of individualization in brain stimulation for psychiatric disorders: context, target, dose, and timing

-Noah Phillips, PhD - Network mechanisms of clinical response to transcranial magnetic stimulation in PTSD and MDD
+Noah Philip, MD - Network mechanisms of clinical response to transcranial magnetic stimulation in PTSD and MDD

 Jing Jang, PhD - Signatures of response to TMS